pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

-For now there\'s no option to:
+For now there's no option to:

 -   generate both a self-signed certificate and register an AAD Application using it, in a single command.
 Requested [here](https://github.com/pnp/cli-microsoft365/issues/2170)